gwenknight/gwenknight.github.io/_pages/research.md

 My work in this area has mainly focused on *S. aureus* where most resistance genes are moved horizontally between bacteria by bacteriophage.
 These super cool bacterial viruses not only need to be investigated as a potential future therapy but because they likely drive resistance evolution in many bacteria.
 To get to the heart of this problem I work with [Jodi Lindsay's lab](https://www.sgul.ac.uk/research-profiles-a-z/jodi-lindsay) to perform microbiology experiments allowing us to get insight into bacteria, phage and antibiotic interactions.

-Much of my research on bacteriophage has been led by my PhD student [Quentin Leclerc](https://scholar.google.com/citations?user=oSDPjWIAAAAJ&hl=en).
+Much of my research on bacteriophage has been led by my former PhD student [Quentin Leclerc](https://scholar.google.com/citations?user=oSDPjWIAAAAJ&hl=en).
 He has developed a model of phage and bacterial interactions to measure the rate of generalised transduction which allows us to capture the dynamics of both phage and bacteria populations.
 A key to this was linking phage burst size to bacterial growth and a saturating function for the phage/bacterial interaction.
 From this we can start to understand at what rate bacterial populations maintain diversity and hence the patterns we seen in the clinic.
+We are extending this work now with current PhD student Alastair Clements.

 I have also work on resistance diversity in *M. tuberculosis* with a focus on the importance of fitness costs to resistance - how do predictions of resistance burden vary when models include the true variation in fitness between resistant strains?
 Current research is exploring sub-MIC resistance diversity.

 ### *Selected publications*
-[Bacterial-phage model](https://journals.asm.org/doi/full/10.1128/msystems.00135-22): In this paper we lay out our experimental work with *S. aureus* exploring the rate of generalised transduction and fit multiple model structures to it to determine the likely underlying dynamics and rates.
+[Bacterial-phage model](https://journals.asm.org/doi/full/10.1128/msystems.00135-22) with [antibiotics](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010746): In these papers we lay out our experimental work with *S. aureus* exploring the rate of generalised transduction and fit multiple model structures to it to determine the likely underlying dynamics and rates.
+We then extend this, using data from kill curves, to predice the interaction between antibiotics and phage.

 [Variation in fitness in *M.tb*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4583567/): We showed the importance of variation in fitness to the future levels of MDR-TB.